json-api/json-api/format/index.md

 A document **MUST** contain either primary data or an array of [error objects](#errors).

 Primary data **MUST** appear under a top-level key named `"data"`.

+Primary data **MUST** be either:

+* a single resource object or `null`, for requests that target single resources
-Primary data **MUST** be either a single resource object, an array of resource objects, or a value representing a resource relationship.
+* an array of resource objects or an empty array ([]), for requests that target resource collections
+* resource linkage, for requests that target a resource's relationship

 ```javascript
 {